A Land Trust

-To protect forested land and ecosystems and support rural communities through working forests; to raise awareness of the importance of preserving intact forested ecosystems; and to highlight sustainable forestry and practices for the benefit of the land.
+OUR MISSION is to protect forested ecosystems and support rural communities through working forests, to raise awareness of the importance of conserving intact forested ecosystems, and to highlight sustainable forestry practices for the benefit of the land.

-Be reactive rather than proactive: Let conditions recommend the management rather than dictating conditions through management.
+- Be reactive in our assessment and proactive in our approach: Let conditions recommend the management rather than dictating conditions through management

 - Maximize Options: To accommodate future variables, management should create diversity and opportunity.